-- Vital sign checks
+- Vital sign checks,

-- Examining the individual's head, eyes, chest, ears, vision, and abdomen
+- Examining the individual's head, eyes, chest, ears, vision, and abdomen,

-- Touching parts of the body to feel for abnormalities
+- Touching parts of the body to feel for abnormalities,

-- Checking skin, hair, and nails
+- Checking skin, hair, and nails; and

-- Testing your motor functions and reflexes
+- Testing your motor functions and reflexes.

-The Quantiferon Gold test is acceptable for Tuberculous testing; an x-ray is required if a positive result is obtained.
+Tuberculous Testing: The QuantiFERON Gold test and the T-SPOT test is acceptable for Tuberculous testing; an x-ray is required if a positive result is obtained.